A Guide to Survive as a TCBES Student

 For your second semester, you will complete your required course work, and one or two electives.
 You should continue to meet regularly as a group, and one-on-one as needed.
 You have two major goals for your second semester: 1) Establishing your thesis committee, and 2) Completing your thesis proposal.
 The latter can also be completed over the summer, but you should not wait any longer in order to finish your Master in maximum three years.

-- Along with your primary supervisor, it is typical to have two committee members (Thesis track only).
+Along with your primary supervisor, it is typical to have two committee members (Thesis track only).
 However, more than two are allowed.
-Two committee members must be UH Hilo faculty and a 3rd member can be an affiliate or adjunct.
-Affiliate faculty do not have to be based at UHH, and may be faculty at another institution, or can belong to another organization.
-For example, researchers from US Geological Survey (USGS), or US Fish and Wildlife (USFWS) often serve on graduate committees.
-However, your non-faculty member must send a CV and a letter explaining its motives to become adjunct or affiliate faculty at UH Hilo to firstname.lastname@example.org.
-A reminder will be sent every Fall semester.
+Two committee members must be UH Hilo faculty and a 3rd member can be an affiliate, or another UH Hilo faculty.
+Affiliate faculty do not have to be based at UH at Hilo, and may be faculty at another institution, or can belong to another organization.
+For example, researchers from U.S. Geological Survey (USGS), USDA Forest Service, or U.S. Fish and Wildlife (USFWS) often serve on graduate committees.
+However, your non-faculty member must have a UH Hilo faculty sponsor and they must also send a CV and a letter explaining their motives to become affiliate faculty at UH at Hilo to firstname.lastname@example.org.
+A call for new affiliate faculty to apply will come out once a year.
 The TCBES faculty and graduate council will vote and if accepted, the Dean will appoint the member.
 When choosing your committee, it is a good idea to aim for a well-rounded team where members are able to offer complementary knowledge and skill sets that relate to your thesis.
 You should discuss options for committee members with your advisor before making requests.